Capital city: Nairobi

 Evenings: skirts, dresses, pants, shirts, cardigan, sweater and a light scarf

-Practical: day pack or cross-body bag, sunglasses, sunhat, reusable water bottle, comfortable walking shoes
+Practical: day pack or cross-body bag, sunglasses, sunhat, reusable water bottle, binoculars and comfortable shoes

 Toiletries & medicines: sunscreen, after-sun, bug spray, prescription medications